-The tour starts in Bomerano (Agerola), connected to Naples by a frequent bus service.
-A taxi pick-up service can be arranged either from Naples (airport or train station) or from Pompeii or Castellammare di Stabia, which can both be easily reached from Naples with the local Circumvesuviana train.
+The tour starts in Bomerano/Agerola, connected to Naples by a frequent bus service.
+A taxi pick-up service can be arranged either from Naples (airport or train station) or from Pompeii or Castellammare di Stabia, which can be easily reached from Naples with the local Circumvesuviana train.
 Visit the Italia Rail website for up-to-date train timetables and fares or use the Omio planner above.

 The tour ends after breakfast in Praiano on Day 8.
 A frequent bus service can bring you to either Sorrento or Amalfi/Salerno, where you travel on to your next destination (Naples or Rome can both be easily reached by high-speed train).
 Taxi services are also available to bring you directly to your next destination.

 - Detailed pre-departure holiday information pack including GPS-checked and regularly updated route descriptions, road notes and maps (electronic copy + one printed copy per party)

 - 2 nights in an agriturismo in Agerola – BB

 - 3 nights in a 3-star hotel in Amalfi – BB

 - 2 nights in a 3-star hotel in Praiano – BB

 - Maps at 1:25,000 scale or more detailed

 - 1 luggage transfer from Agerola to Amalfi when changing hotels on day 3